whosminatti/whosminatti/README.md

 </p><p>
   Currently, I work at Softplan with SAJ, the justice automation system, and together we continue to make a positive impact on people’s lives while also improving the Brazilian justice system.
 </p><p>
-  <i>My mission is to assist individuals and organizations in achieving their goals and realizing their full potential.</i>
+  <i>My mission is to assist individuals and organizations in achieving their goals and realize their full potential.</i>
 </p>

 #### My main skills are: